DRef Manual

 , and the definition for it cannot belocate

-condition.(resolve (xref 'undefined 'variable)) .. debugger invoked on LOCATE-ERROR: ..
+) is signalled.(resolve (xref 'undefined 'variable)) .. debugger invoked on LOCATE-ERROR: ..
 Could not locate UNDEFINED VARIABLE.

-If there is a definition, but there is no first-class object corresponding to it, then signal a
+If there is a definition, but there is no first-class object corresponding to it, then

 resolve-error

-depending onerrorp
+is returned depending onerrorp

 :(resolve (dref '*print-length* 'variable)) .. debugger invoked on RESOLVE-ERROR: ..
 Could not resolve *PRINT-LENGTH* VARIABLE.

-(resolve (dref '*print-length* 'variable) nil) => NIL
+(resolve (dref '*print-length* 'variable) nil) => NIL => NIL

 resolve